froko/create-vite-ts/README.md

 - `npm run ladle`: Starts Ladle at http://localhost:61000

+### Only available with Histoire option:

+- `npm run histoire`: Starts Histoire at http://localhost:6006

 ## Sample application

 All templates provide a simple rating app.
-While building this product, I wanted to have something more than just a Click-Counter-Button to showcase the capabilities of web components together with sophisticated testing (Cypress.io, Playwright) and visualization (Storybook, Ladle).
+While building this product, I wanted to have something more than just a Click-Counter-Button to showcase the capabilities of web components together with sophisticated testing (Cypress.io, Playwright) and visualization (Storybook, Ladle, Histoire).

 The rating app looks like this:
 ![Rating App](assets/rating-app.png)